What better place to listen to 17th century music than in a 17th century church.

-On Wednesday night a friend and I went to the Church of Notre-Dame-des-Blancs-Manteaux in the Marais to listen to an exceptional concert organized by the Venetian Centre for Baroque Music.
+The other night a friend and I went to the Church of Notre-Dame-des-Blancs-Manteaux in the Marais to listen to a concert organized by the Venetian Centre for Baroque Music.

 I love baroque music.
 And I love old churches.
 To combine the two was sheer delight.
 And the old church (built between 1685-1690) – full of atmosphere and lit only by candles – was an acoustic marvel.

 I tried to videotape a segment of the concert, but there was not enough light.
-I’m surprised that these photos came out.
 Fortunately I found the same group of soloists on Youtube so that you too can listen to this sumptuous soothing music.
 Marc-Antoine Charpentier is the name of the 17th-century composer whose concerto they are singing.
 Enjoy.

 Ensemble Correspondances, choir and orchestra – Sébastien Daucé, harpsichord, organ & direction